Our cat, Emma, was not an autism therapy cat. She wasn’t even a good candidate.

 Things Will Get Better

-But in the meantime, Emma and Bella have inspired my son.
-He wants to dedicate his life to helping animals, particularly feral cats.
+But in the meantime, first Emma and now Bella have inspired my son.
+He wants to dedicate his life to helping animals, especially feral cats.

 So, thank goodness for our feline friends.
 I think my son is a saner and gentler person because of them.

 We didn’t need an “autism therapy cat” after all.
 We just needed Emma and Bella.

 - Grandgeorge, Marine et al. “Does Pet Arrival Trigger Prosocial Behaviors in Individuals With Autism?”
 Aug.
 1, 2012. https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0041739.

 - Hart, Lynette A. et al. “Affectionate Interactions of Cats With Children Having Autism Spectrum Disorder.”
 Frontiers in Veterinary Science 5 (March 12, 2018). https://www.frontiersin.org/articles/10.3389/fvets.2018.00039/full.

 - Pendergrass, JoAnna, DVM.
 “How Cats Can Help Children With Autism Spectrum Disorder.”
 American Veterinarian.
 April 16, 2018. https://www.americanveterinarian.com/news/how-cats-can-help-children-with-autism-spectrum-disorder.

 This article was written by Kathryn Copeland, a former librarian who is pursuing a master’s degree in museum studies.